Associate Professor of Professional Practice

 Many journalists know him as the co-founder of #wjchat, a weekly forum on Twitter that engages participants from around the world.
 Or the curator of his Tech & Tool page, a collection of tools aimed at inspiring innovation in Web journalism, recently featured in CJR’s Future of Media issue.
 His latest project is called Learn Code for Journalism with Me, mashing up Google+ Hangouts with Code Year lessons.
 These virtual gatherings are perhaps the best examples of his commitment to collaboration and crowdsourcing.
 Others may know him as the intrepid questioner who asked AOL’s chairman and CEO if Patch.com is “evil.”

+He is the recipient of SPJ’s 2015 Distinguished Teaching in Journalism Award.
 He has presented and spoken at numerous conferences and workshops across the country and internationally.
-Hernandez was most recently named CU’s Hearst Professional-in-Residence for Fall of 2012.
+Hernandez was most named CU’s Hearst Professional-in-Residence for Fall of 2012.

 As director of development for The Seattle Times, where he worked from 2002 until 2009, he helped shape and execute the vision for the Web site and company, leading a team of engineers and designers in creating innovative tools and applications for readers as well as staff.
 He also worked as a Web designer and consultant for El Salvador’s largest daily newspaper site, La Prensa Gráfica, Web producer for The San Francisco Chronicle and online editor of The San Francisco Examiner.